<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 The review should be conducted by a small team, with external assistance if required, to check things like:

-• Are the requirements supportive of business needs, technical essentials, internal resourcing realities, and so on?
+• Are the requirements supportive of your business’s most urgent needs, technical essentials, internal resourcing realities, and so on?

 • Are the requirements realistic?